 History of Friends of the Reedy River

-A brief history: In the 1770’s Richard Harris came to Greenville to establish a trading post.
-In 1815 Vardry McBee built two mills on the waterfalls and is called the “father of Greenville”.
-Since then Greenville’s “hometown river” has been an important natural resource, utilized and valued by people who have admired its scenic beauty and relied on its water for power, sustenance and inspiration.
+Greenville’s “hometown river” has been an important natural resource, utilized and valued by people who have admired its scenic beauty and relied on its water for power, sustenance, and inspiration for hundreds of years.
 With the textile industry’s expansion in the 20th century, the river was a catch basin for discharged dyes and chemicals, and the river had fallen into a deep decline.

 In 1993 two concerned citizens, Dr. Tom Tiller and Mr. Ben Geer Keys, saw this greatly degraded river and decided to act.
 Friends of the Reedy River (FoRR) was formed.
 Through the years many environmentalist “movers and shakers” contributed to the success of FoRR.
 This roster is a Who’s Who of our local environmental community: